iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 # Pre-limitation

 In a tangle, the solidification mechanism (even without the coordinator, see the [GoShimmer solidification spec](https://goshimmer.docs.iota.org/docs/protocol_specification/tangle/#Solidification)) is essential.
-To solidify a sub tangle, the queried IOTA nodes or permanodes or the imported archive files need to contain the smallest full set of messages which are attached directly or indirectly by the global-trusted message.
+To solidify a past cone of a message (i.e., the messages which are attached directly or indirectly to the message), the queried IOTA nodes or permanodes or the imported archive files need to contain the past cone.

 Note that in a tangle with or without coordicide, the selective-permanode always needs to query other IOTA nodes or permanodes or import the historical archive files to get the missing data.